Chase-Hao/Hao_Portfolio/content/projects/auto_trader/auto-trading bot.md

 ## Code detail
 ---
 Use CXCT framework to get different platform API: cryptocurrency platform API
-* log in one of the cryptocurrency platform
+* log in to one of the cryptocurrency platforms
-* fetch last n 15mins candle sticks data
+* fetch 15mins candle sticks data
-* build strategy, create signal to buy and sell
+* build strategy, create a signal to buy and sell
-* when signal occurs, trade in market value
+* when the signal occurs, buy or sell at market value
-* set time schedule to run it in every 15 minutes
+* set schedule to run it every 15 minutes